 The surname Morant was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht.

-Important Dates for the Morant family
+Early History of the Morant family

 This web page shows only a small excerpt of our Morant research.
 Another 96 words (7 lines of text) are included under the topic Early Morant History in all our PDF Extended History products and printed products wherever possible.